SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpn.md

 - Public IP address: refers to the public IP address of the peer gateway, specify that the tunnel created by the peer gateway will initiate VPN connection requests with this IP address as the peer IP address, and ensure that the IP address is the IP address of the remote VPN gateway.
 - Number of tunnels: The number of tunnels that have been created on the current peer gateway.

-The operation items on the list refer to the deletion operations of a single peer gateway instance, and you can search and filter the peer gateway resource list through the search box, supporting fuzzy search.
+The operation items on the list refer to the deletion operations of a single peer gateway instance, and you can search and filter the peer gateway resource list through the search box, supporting approximate search .

 In order to facilitate the statistics and maintenance of resources by tenants, the platform supports downloading the list of all peer gateway resources owned by the current user as an Excel table.
 You can also delete the peer gateway in batches.